cloudfoundry-incubator/bits-service/performance-comparison.md

 ## Speed

 The performance test was done in an AWS environment with an S3 blobstore backend.
+The bits-service was deployed as one VM with the Ruby implementation in it, and another VM with the Go implementation in it.

 ### GET requests